zhitom/cuc-iot/docker-redis-cluster-mq/README.md

 To build your own image run,一般执行一次即可:

-    #build redis instance image
+    #build redis instance image，default imagename is
     make rebuild
     #build redis cluster image
     cd redis-cluster-trib && make build

-And to run the container use:
+And to start cluster use:

-    # start all redis instance
+    # start all redis instance，default container-name is redis-cluster-mq.1
     make run
     # create redis cluster，if it is restarted,don't need to execute this:
     cd redis-cluster-trib && make run
+    # if your localhost has redis-trib.rb，Please execute this：
+    cd redis-cluster-trib && make clusterinfo && ./redis-cluster-trib.sh local your-trib-command

     # and top stop the container run
     make stop